Career Profile: Computer Support Specialist

 Why Is Computer Support a Job of Tomorrow?

 Even the most technologically savvy people encounter issues with their computers from time to time.
 In these instances, computer support specialists are there to help users resolve those problems so that they may return to using the computer quickly.
 As the number of households and businesses with computers increase, and technology becomes more and more advanced, computer support specialists will see a surge in demand.
-Employment opportunities for computer support specialists are expected to grow 18 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for computer support specialists are expected to grow 18 percent, according to the Bureau of Labor Statistics.
 Computer support specialists make an average salary of $41,470 annually.